n1mus/narrative/docs/testing.md

 ```

 After running the third command, a chrome browser will open.
 Click on the debug button.
 This opens a second browser window where you can inspect the page and use chrome debugger tools.

+***Integration Tests***

+Information on how to debug Webdriver.io tests can be found [here](https://webdriver.io/docs/debugging.html).

+## Additional Resources

+### Webdriver.io

+- [Webdriver.io](https://webdriver.io/) - overview of the project
+- [Webdriver.io Browser Object](https://webdriver.io/docs/browserobject.html) - how to use the browser object
+- [src/test/integration-tests/specs](https://github.com/kbase/kbase-ui/tree/develop/src/test/integration-tests/specs) - for wdio usage in kbase-ui. specifically, `theSpec.js` is the entrypoint (and invoked by the Makefile, which in turn calls grunt).
+This is somewhat more complicated as all tests are defined in yaml files, mostly provided by kbase-ui plugins.
+But it's wdio underneath.